caike08/caike08/README.md

 ### Hi there! 😁

-My name is Carlos Henrique Motta, and I'm a Front-end developer/UX from Brazil (🇧🇷).
+My name is Carlos Henrique Motta, and I'm a Full-stack developer/UX from Brazil (🇧🇷).
 I've been working with web development since 2017.
 I currently work at [@agencyenterprise](https://ae.studio/) as a Full-stack Engineer.

 Experience-wise, I have worked at [Solidaridad Network](https://www.solidaridadnetwork.org/), using technology to create a positive impact in people's lives, through technological inclusion.